PESD/akbash/README.md

 Akbash uses JSON Web Tokens (JWT) for authentication.
 This can be turned on and off in the [Configuration File](#configuration-file).
 When on, the browser or application MUST send a valid token to retrieve any information.

 ## Configuration File
-Local settings and sensitive information are stored in an .ini syle configuration file.
+Local settings and sensitive information are stored in an .ini style configuration file.
 By default the file, akbash.ini, is located besides the base directory in a directory named akbash_private_settings (```BASE_DIR\..\akbash_private_settings\akbash.ini```).
 You may set "AKBASH_CONFIG_FILE" as an environment variable with your own filename and location.
 Refer to the example below and settings.py for what you should put in the config file.

 ```
 [secrets]